 Now just place the little carrot curls on top and marvel at your work!

-For more carrot dessert recipes, check out my:
+For more carrot cake recipes, check out my:

 Or for more coffee cake recipes, check out my: